mykelalvis/FT/Traveller/WORKING/Mongoose/MGP40073 Third Imperium.md

 market in the corporations ranked 26–50 is always active with investors striving to pick the eventual winners.
-One might make a fortune by buying the stock of a corporation just before they acquire a long- term position on the board.
+One might make a fortune by buying the stock of a corporation just before they acquire a long-term position on the board.

 The Imperial Navy and Scout Service both have bases in the system.
 Each service has administrative